 Infertility is a big complication of PCOS, yes, but it's not the only major health issue associated with the condition.
 Research has linked PCOS to a number of health complications.

-Though researchers aren't sure if PCOS is the cause of these issues or vice vera, or if other conditions cause both, they do know that these are seen often when you have PCOS.
+Though researchers aren't sure if PCOS is the cause of these issues or vice versa, or if other conditions cause both, they do know that these are seen often when you have PCOS.

-- Higher weight: Somewhere between 40 and 80 percent of people with PCOS also have overweight or obesity, according to an April 2007 study in Obesity Management.
+• Higher weight: More than half of people with PCOS have overweight or obesity, per the CDC.
 The relationship between weight and PCOS is complicated, according to the CDC, and more research is needed to understand it.

 Here are some health concerns PCOS puts you at higher risk for, according to the CDC unless otherwise specified: